maid-zone/soundcloak/README.md

 - Track player embeds (`https://w.soundcloud.com/player/` -> `https://sc.maid.zone/w/player/`)

 The UI isn't really done yet.
 All parameters other than url are unsupported.
 You can also specify track without the `soundcloud.com` part: `https://sc.maid.zone/w/player/?url=<id>` or `https://sc.maid.zone/w/player/?url=<user>/<track>`

+# Viewing instance settings
+If the instance isn't outdated and has `InstanceInfo` setting enabled, you can navigate to `<instance>/_/info` to view useful instance settings. ([sc.maid.zone/_/info](https://sc.maid.zone/_/info) for example)

+- ProxyImages: This instance proxies images
+- ProxyStreams: This instance proxies songs
+- FullyPreloadTrack: Fully loads the track instead of buffering a small part of it
+- Restream: This instance retrieves the HLS stream on the backend and restreams the file to you (doesn't require running JS)

 # Contributing
 Contributions are appreciated!
 This includes feedback, feature requests, issues, pull requests and etc.